Code-Institute-Submissions/Marshal-Travel-Agency/README.md

     - At the middle of the Hero image there is a "Book Now" call to action button that will take users directly to booking section.
     - The Booking section tab was well structured pertaining to each subject matter with relevant forms and button in sync for users quest.
     - When users must have completed the relevant inputs and check buttons for a particular tab, upon clicking search button pops up another page to clearly render feedback information.
+    Each feedback page has a booking section for user accessibility on the spot.

 * As a user, I want to get expert advice, plan my trip itineraries, tour packages and suitable cost about my destination.
     - Users can make use of the Contact section which contains contact form with EmailJS Integration for submission.